andreav/xunit-dotnet-iconfig/README.md

     MyApp__Auth__TICKETOFFICE__UserName="override_secret" dotnet test
     ```

-* Optionally you can configure a user secrets if managing more sensitive data.
+* Moreover, for local development, you can configure user secrets.
 This requires some more configuration.
-    * Creating anc setting a secret
+    * Creating and setting a secret

         ```
         dotnet user-secrets init
         dotnet user-secrets set key value
         ```

-    * Adding the secrets key to the `.csproj` file:
+    * Adding the user secrets key to the `.csproj` file:

         ```xml
         <UserSecretsId>your-secret-id-here</UserSecretsId>